mjstraughan/CubingHistory/docs/3x3/Methods/Petrus.md

 ## World Rubik's Cube Championship 1982

-Lars Petrus used the method in the World Rubik's Cube Championship 1982 [11].
-The final solve time was 24.57, ranking Petrus in fourth place.
+Thanks to winning the Swedish Championship, Petrus was qualified and invited as a contestant in the World Rubik’s Cube Championship 1982.
+Before the competition, Aftonbladet again interviewed Petrus, asking how he feels and about his practice regimen [11].
+Petrus stated that he was now able to each day solve under his previous best of 27 seconds, and that his new personal record was 22.41 seconds.
+Petrus achieved a final solve time of 24.57 seconds at the 1982 championship, ranking him in fourth place [12].
+The day after the championship, on June 6, 1982, Aftonbladet published another interview with Petrus, congratulating him on his fourth place finish [13].

+<ImageCollage
+images={[
+{ src: require("@site/docs/3x3/Methods/img/Petrus/WC1982Aftonbladet.jpg").default},
+{ src: require("@site/docs/3x3/Methods/img/Petrus/WC1982Lars.jpg").default}
+]}
+/>

 ![](img/Petrus/WRC1982.png)
 ![](img/Petrus/WRC1982-2.png)